joepbuhre/uploaderr/README.md

 Uploaderr also provides an API for uploading and downloading files.
 The following endpoints are available:

 - `POST /api/document/create`: Upload a file.
-The file should be sent as a multipart form data with the name `documentx`.
+The file should be sent as a multipart form data with the name `document`.

 The API requires an API key, which is set using the `API_KEY` environment variable.